 Utilizing forensic light source techniques allows the latent print to be detected with much more sensitivity (10-100 times more!) than the conventional method of black powder dusting and lifting.

-More Power: All five units offer considerably more power output than even the nearest competitor within the same class, sometimes more than the class above it.
-The difference is visibly apparent and the advantage is clearly evident in the ability to look at fainter evidence with our units.
+More Power: All five units produce more power output than even the nearest competitor within the same class, sometimes more than the class above it.
+The difference is visibly apparent, and the advantage is obvious in the ability to visualize fainter evidence with our units.
 The reason for the greater power is design.
 Two of the units take advantage of the latest in Liquid Light Guide technology and all five incorporate the highest quality, high power optics.

 More Wavelengths: All five units offer more wavelengths than their competitors.
-The FOCUS offers 6 wavelengths.
+The FOCUS PRO offers up to 7 wavelengths.
 The HandScope LED offers 5 wavelengths.
-The HandScope HSX-5000 is available in 7 or 13 wavelength versions.
+The HandScope LASER is available with 4 wavelengths.
 The Mini-CrimeScope Advance offers 8 or 15 wavelengths.
-The CrimeScope CS-16-500W incorporates up to 19 wavelengths for the UV, Visible and the IR.
+The CrimeScope CS-16-500W incorporates up to 19 wavelengths for UV, Visible and the IR.
 The CrimeScope also offers 15 positions for continuous tunability, more than any other light source giving the highest overall intensity throughout the spectrum.

-Upgradeability: Four of the five units in the SPEX Forensics CrimeScope line of forensic light sources offer the ability to be upgraded at any time in the future.
+Upgradeability: The SPEX Forensics CrimeScope line of forensic light sources offers the ability to upgrade at any time in the future.
 If a new application was developed for the light sources, filters can be added to all units to cover that new application.
 This upgradeability is cost effective, as you only need to purchase today what wavelengths you need and can afford.
 Upgrades allow you to spread the cost of the unit over multiple budgets.

 Application Targeted Design: The SPEX Forensics CrimeScope line was not designed overnight.
-It evolved over 20 years, from a testbed to a commercial product, to 4 distinct classes of light sources, and then finally to the “State of the Art” forensic instruments you see today.
+It has evolved since its origin in 1997, from a testbed to a commercial product, to 4 distinct classes of light sources, and then finally to the “State of the Art” forensic instruments you see today.
 Each step of the way the designers worked with professionals in the forensics field from the federal, state, and local levels to find out what the community needed and wanted.
-The resulting CrimeScopes are the most versatile, most rugged and easiest to use of any light sources ever available.
+The resulting CrimeScopes are the most versatile, most rugged, and easiest to use of any light sources ever available.
 Because of their performance, SPEX Forensics has the most loyal users in the field, returning to us for more units when they expand their departments’ capabilities.

 У вас есть вопросы или пожелания? Используйте эту форму, чтобы связаться с нашими специалистами.